Dance Evaluation Form

 Musicality: Beyond Counting

 Staying on beat is baseline.
-True musicality means interpreting the music—hitting accents, using dynamics, and phrasing movement to match musical structure.
+True musicality means interpreting the music: hitting accents, using dynamics, and phrasing movement to match musical structure.
 Watch whether dancers anticipate changes or react to them.
 Do they breathe with the music or fight against it?

-The best performers find layers in the music that others miss.
+Skilled performers find layers in the music that others miss.
 They might accent a counter-rhythm or hold a moment of stillness where others rush.
 This instinctive connection to sound separates technically proficient dancers from artists.

 Expression and Performance Quality